CRIStAL-PADR/SpeedRos/README.md

  * rostopic pub /crane/command std_msgs/String " data : ''"

 ### Example
-Pour méthode start_for voici la commande :
+For the start_for method here is the command:
  >>> rostopic pub /crane/command std_msgs/String " data : ' crane_command : start_for; value : 5; motors_name : MotorChassis; motors_direction : MotorDirectionForward'"

-Pour la méthode set_speed voici la commande :
+For the set_speed method here is the command: :
  >>> rostopic pub /crane/command std_msgs/String " data : ' crane_command : set_speed; speed_value : 5; motors_name : MotorChassis'"

-# Controlling a DCC train and switch model
+## Controlling a DCC train and switch model

 You must first be an administrator to be able to control the train or the switch because of the *wiringPiSetup*
  * sudo su

 Il est également indispendable de sourcer le setup file (see *Building a SpeedRos workspace and sourcing the setup file*)

-## Train
+### Train
 Open a terminal and run the following command:
  * roscore